IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/cloud.md

 time.

 #### Subscribe to the data

+*This section assumes that you know how to write a client application using iotkit-comm.
+If not, please go through the [client]{@tutorial client} tutorial first.*

 To receive data published by the sample `garage_sensor` service running on `EdisonInGarage`, create a service query (example: `garage-sensor-query.json`):